 During one interview, when asked about his diet plan, Haney replied his diet comprises well-rounded meals:

-- Quality proteins- get them from chicken, eggs, fish, and sometimes lentils.
+- Quality proteins- get them from steak, eggs, beef, salmon, and sometimes lentils.
 He relied little upon protein powders.

-- Carbohydrates- mainly relied upon sweet potatoes as they are high in beta carotene and fiber.
-Low glycemic index making it perfect energy food, having anabolic properties (similar to those of roots).
+- Carbohydrates mainly rely on sweet potatoes as they are high in beta-carotene and fiber.
+In addition, a low glycemic index makes it a perfect energy food with anabolic properties (similar to roots).

 - Greens- consumed spinach a lot as it is a multi-mineral complex enabling him to cleanse the body.

-- Water- refreshes, keeping the body clean, encouraging blood flow.
+- Water– refreshes, keeping the body clean and encouraging blood flow.

 - Dairy- 12-15 whole eggs per day during the off-season for building muscles.
-During the season, he would take 3-4 egg whites and two whole eggs.
+He would take 3-4 egg whites and two whole eggs during the season.
 He deemed egg yolks helpful as it contains lecithin and choline, having fat burning-properties.